 See Related: Best Family Travel Insurance

 Do a Flightseeing Tour Out of Talkeetna

-Flightseeing tours in Talkeetna, Alaska provide visitors with the best views of Denali National Park and Preserve.
-The best time to go on a flightseeing tour is early morning when the air is crisp and clearest.
+Flightseeing tours in Talkeetna, Alaska provide visitors with the best Denali National Park and Preserve views.
+The best time to go on a flightseeing tour is early morning when the air is crisp and most straightforward.
 You can also take a day trip to Denali National Park from Anchorage or Fairbanks.

 October can be a good time for viewing if it does not rain; however, the hiking trails are closed because of potential dangers from avalanches and rivers that may be swollen and unfordable.

 See If You Can Spot the Big 5 Wildlife

 The Big 5 in Alaska consists of Dall sheep, caribou, grizzly bear, wolf, and moose.
 Caribou are best seen from the air, while Dall sheep are best viewed by hiking around on foot.
 Denali’s wildlife can be best enjoyed by seeing close-up views of a glacier via a helicopter tour.

 You will have the best chance to see grizzly bears if you do a Denali National Park tour in the fall.
 Moose can be best viewed during August and September.